isc-projects/kea/doc/guide/dhcp4-srv.rst

-The use of UDP sockets has certain benefits in deployments where the server receives only relayed traffic; these benefits are mentioned in `Interface Configuration <#dhcp4-interface-configuration>`__.
-From the administrator's perspective it is often desirable to configure the system's firewall to filter out the unwanted traffic, and the use of UDP sockets facilitates this.
+The use of UDP sockets has certain benefits in deployments where the server receives only relayed traffic; these benefits are mentioned in :ref:`dhcp4-interface-configuration`.
+From the administrator's perspective it is often desirable to configure the system's firewall to filter out unwanted traffic, and the use of UDP sockets facilitates this.
 However, the administrator must also be aware of the implications related to filtering certain types of traffic, as it may impair the DHCP server's operation.

 In this section we are focusing on the case when the server receives the DHCPINFORM message from the client via a relay.
-According to `RFC 2131 <http://tools.ietf.org/html/rfc2131>`__, the server should unicast the DHCPACK response to the address carried in the "ciaddr" field.
+According to :ref:`RFC 2131 <https://tools.ietf.org/html/rfc2131>`, the server should unicast the DHCPACK response to the address carried in the "ciaddr" field.
 When the UDP socket is in use, the DHCP server relies on the low-level functions of an operating system to build the data link, IP, and UDP